mredenti/ModernCMake/slides/episodes/library.md

 add_library(greetings STATIC Greetings.hpp Greetings.cpp)
 ```

-- Generates the necessary build instructions for compiling the specified sources, `Greetings.cpp`, into a static library
+- Generates the necessary build instructions for compiling the specified sources, `Greetings.cpp`, into a **STATIC** library

 - The name of the target, `greetings`, can be used troughout `CMakeLists.txt` to refer to the library

-- The actual name of the generated library will be formed by CMake by adding the prefix `lib` in front and the appropriate extension as a suffix.
+- The actual name of the generated library will be formed by CMake by adding the prefix `lib` in front and the appropriate extension as a suffix, determined based on the second argument, **STATIC**, and the OS.

-    ```{.bash style=bashstyle}
-    $ cmake --build ./build --target greetings
-    ... libgreetings.a
-    ```

-  The library extension is determined based on the second argument, STATIC or SHARED, and the OS.

-## LINKING A LIBRARY - HOW IT WORKS
+## HOW IT WORKS - TARGET_LINK_LIBRARIES()

+\vspace{.5cm}

 ```{.cmake style=cmakestyle}
 target_link_libraries(hello-world greetings)